DFriend01/RISC-Assembler/README.md

 - Instructions are **case insensitive** and indentation/extra spaces are ignored
 - Valid registers are denoted as R0 through R9 (R0, R1, R2, ...
 R9)
-- Literals cannot exceed 2 bytes and must be expressed as hexadecimal values
+- Literals cannot exceed 1 byte and must be expressed as hexadecimal values
-  - Example: 0xABCD, 12bd, and 0x56 are all acceptable, but not 0xABDCEF
+  - Example: 0xCD, bd, and 0x0056 are all acceptable, but not 0xDCEF
 - Instructions must be written on their own lines
 - Arguments are separated by spaces, and are **not** comma-separated
 - Comments can be denoted with a `#` either inline with an instruction or on its own line